Joao4569/be-centered/README.md

 ## Testing

 - Found bug with navigation menu order, it is displaying in reverse order.
-  - **Resolved** by researching information on [Web Developer Diary](http://nambiara.blogspot.com/2010/10/float-right-without-changing-order.html).
+  - **Resolved** by researching information on [Web Developer Diary](http://nambiara.blogspot.com/2010/10/float-right-without-changing-order.html) and applying it to my design.
 - Found that the Hero image did not cover entire screen width.
-  - **Resolved** by using original image size instead of re-sized image.
+  - **Resolved** by using original image size instead of a re-sized image.
-- Found that the tile display for the method introductions did not display as planned.
+- Found that the tile display on the home page for the method introductions did not display as planned.
   - **Resolved** by adding additional div elements and floating their children as needed.
 - Found solution for how to make an image fit it's parent element while retaining it's aspect ratio on [w3schools](https://www.w3schools.com/css/css3_object-fit.asp).
 - Made use of background colors for testing of container structure, function and layout.
 - Tested all internal links - All are functioning as intended.
 - Tested all external links - All are functioning as intended.
 - Tested all embedded videos - All are functioning as intended.
-- Found an issue with technique pages, technique description divs were overflowing content.
+- Found an issue with the technique pages, the technique description conatiners were overflowing content.
-  - **Resolved** by setting overflow to auto so that if the text needs to overflow then the content is still fully visible by means of scrolling.
+  - **Resolved** by setting overflow to auto so that if the text needs to overflow then the content is still fully visible by means of scrolling and it will keep the design uniform across the two pages.
-- Sourced most common media breakpoint widths on [www.freecodecamp.org](https://www.freecodecamp.org/news/css-media-queries-breakpoints-media-types-standard-resolutions-and-more/.)
+- Sourced most common media breakpoint widths on [www.freecodecamp.org](https://www.freecodecamp.org/news/css-media-queries-breakpoints-media-types-standard-resolutions-and-more/.) and made the site responsive down to minimum width of 320 pixels.
   - Mobile devices: 320px — 480px
   - iPads, Tablets: 481px — 768px
   - Small screens, laptops: 769px — 1024px
   - Desktops, large screens: 1025px — 1200px
   - Extra large screens, TV: 1201px and more
-- Made use of Chrome developer tools for previewing and testing new designs for media query design as well as UX aspects.
+- Made use of Chrome developer tools for previewing and testing new designs for media queries as well as UX aspects.
 - Found bug with loading first image to README.md, file path was incorrect.
   - **Resolved**, found error in file path.
 - Found bug with the group sessions readme image link.
   - **Resolved** found error in file path.
+- Tested all external links in the Readme.md file and all are working as intended.

 ### Validator Testing

-- Made use of official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/) for CSS file and official [W3C validator](https://validator.w3.org/) for all HTML file testing.
+- Made use of the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/) for the CSS file and the official [W3C validator](https://validator.w3.org/) for all HTML file testing.

 #### Initial Validator Tests
 - Initial validator test for index.html results:
   - 3 Bad Value errors for having spaces in image names.
     - **Resolved** by re-naming images accordingly.
   - 1 Warning for using an H1 tag incorrectly.
-    - **Resolved** by replacing it with an unordered list.
+    - **Resolved** by replacing it with an unordered list for logical semantic structure.

 - Initial validator test for balance.html results:
   - Found 4 errors referring to usage of height and width attributes in iframe tags with values of "100%".
     - **Resolved** by removing attributes and styling with CSS.
   - Found 2 warnings for the use of H1 tags.
-    - **Resolved** by replacing with H2 tags and styling accordingly.
+    - **Resolved** by replacing with H2 tags for semantic structure.

 - Initial validator test for minfulness.html results:
   - Found 4 errors referring to usage of height and width attributes in iframe tags with values of "100%".
     - **Resolved** by removing attributes and styling with CSS.
   - Found 2 warnings for the use of H1 tags.
-    - **Resolved** by replacing with H2 tags and styling accordingly.
+    - **Resolved** by replacing with H2 tags for semantic.

 - Initial validator test for sign-up.html results:
   - Found 1 warning for the use of H1 tags.
-    - **Resolved** by replacing with H2 tags and styling accordingly.
+    - **Resolved** by replacing with H2 tags for semantic structure.

 #### Final Validator tests